Kiran6248/MS3-bazaar/README.md

 **Home Page**

-* One Hero Image is there on the Home page, which is very colourful image of a marketplace in Dubai.
+* One Hero Image is there on the Home page, which is a very colorful image of a marketplace in Dubai.
 It is taken from [Pexel.com](https://www.pexels.com/photo/assorted-commemorative-plates-716107/)
 * A welcome note is situated on the Hero Image to give the introduction about the site and its purpose.
 * A search Bar is given to search for ads through their keywords.
-* Ad image cards are there as 3 in a row, Which shows image of the Ad and details about its name and vailability.
+* Ad image cards are there as 3 in a row, Which shows the image of the Ad and details about its name and availability.
- It is reponsive and changes to 2 in a row for medium size screen and 1 in a row for Small size(mobile) screen.
+ It is responsive and changes to 2 in a row for medium size screen and 1 in a row for Small size(mobile) screen.
 * The card image will open a new page when clicked on it, that page will have details for individual Ads.

 **View Ad Page**

-* This page opens after clicking on the Ad card in **Home** page.
+* This page opens after clicking on the Ad card on the **Home** page.
-* This page have a full size image of the Ad and Deatail of it.
+* This page has a full-size image of the Ad and Detail of it.
 The details shown are
   1. Ad Title
   2. Category
   3. Ad Description